-Represent Justice Ambassador and Senior Advisor of the Campaign for Fair Sentencing of Youth
+Represent Justice Ambassador and Co-Executive Director of the Campaign for Fair Sentencing of Youth

 Xavier McElrath-Bey is a champion for the human rights of incarcerated children.
 Through his work as the Senior Advisor and National Advocate of the Campaign for the Fair Sentencing of Youth, Xavier fights to abolish “life without parole” for children in America.
 In recent years, he played a role in ending this practice in several states, including Nevada, Utah, Arkansas, South Dakota, and North Dakota.
 Xavier is also a co-founder and proud member of the Incarcerated Children’s Advocacy Network (ICAN), an initiative of CFSY, which seeks to amplify the stories and voices of leaders who were incarcerated as youth.
 His passion for this work stems from personal experience.